 Some studies are considered to be more robust than others.
 Randomized controlled trials are considered to be the best forms of studies, as they measure how one particular change impacts a specific outcome.
 These are hard to do in nutrition research, as many health outcomes happen over years, and carrying out a study over several years is too costly for most groups.
 For this reason, many nutrition studies tend to be observational studies.
 These are a type of study in which individuals are observed or certain outcomes are measured, without trying to affect the outcome.

-If a study has a small number of people, proceed with caution, as a small group is less representative of the whole population.
+If a study has a small number of people, less than 30, proceed with caution, as a small group is less representative of the whole population.